Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

    This menu item selects all UVs that are part of the same UV map.
    Recall that a map is made for every submesh and seamed part of the mesh, and is analogous to a piece of cloth.
    Selecting *Linked UVs* works similarly to the command in 3D View.
-   It will select all UVs that are 'connected' to currently selected UVs.
+   It will select all UVs that are connected to currently selected UVs.

 Pinned UVs :kbd:`Shift-P`
-   You can pin UVs so they don't move between multiple unwrap operations.
+   You can pin UVs so they do not move between multiple unwrap operations.
    This menu item selects them all.
 See Pinning

 Border Select Pinned :kbd:`Shift-B`